-The period of 500 years that preceded the formation of Vingaard is now known as the Age of Empires.
+The period between the founding of Antiras and the formation of Vingaard is now known as the Age of Empires.
 It was a time when the rise of mankind and civilisation was clearest, a time when great civilisations rose and fell.
 The tumult and chaos of the Age of Spears was a distant memory by the end of the Age of Empires, old histories poorly preserved by oral tradition.
-It was only in the Age of Empires that truly reliable histories came to be recorded in the east, though history runs as far back as the Age of Spears on the western coast of Leng.
+It was only in the Age of Empires that truly reliable histories came to be recorded throughout much of Leng, particularly on the western shores.

-One of the many tribes of northern Arelon were the Methlum, a civilisation of exceptional size and strength, bolstered by ingenuity of engineering both civil and military, and by the organisation of their society.
+One of the many tribes of northern Arelon were the Methlum, a tribe of exceptional size and strength.
+This strength came from their ingenuity of engineering both civil and military, and by the organisation of their society.
 With these advantages, they spread across much of the Arelonian Coast, annexing the smaller tribes and chiefdoms in the towns and villages of Arelon.
-So it came to pass that the people of the Carath Valley were annexed by the Methlum.
+So it came to pass that the people of the Carath Valley were annexed by the Methlum in 900 BE.

 The subjugation of the Carath tribes was a perfect storm that would eventually result in the formation of the Arelonian Empire; for the Methlum brought their knowledge to Carath, and began to build a great city on the commanding hill that dominated the valley: Caragoth was to be its name.
 Methlum architects and engineers delved great sewers and raised massive towers in the glory of their kingdom, but their work was to be interrupted before it was half done by the Karpathi Wars.

 The Methlum kingdom of Arelon was to be an ill-fated one, not long for Morus.
 In their rapid and jubilant expansion, they had conquered much of Arelon - but power begets greed, and their king was not satisfied.
 Looking east into the barren stone of the Plains of Qolor, the king's sorcerors told of great riches of gold and silver hidden in the wastes.
-Only 500 years earlier their ancestors had fled in thirst and fear from Qolor, but now the Methlum would return for the sake of legendary treasures.
+Although the dreadful reputation of Qolor and the Karpathi who dwell there was well known, the king decided that the Methlum would brave it for the sake of legendary treasures.

 Thrice the Methlum entered the wastes, and thrice the Karpathi plainsmen drove them back with vicious losses.
 Each time, the Methlum king became more certain that the Karpathi had something to hide - something to protect.
 He grew obsessed with their hidden hoards of gold, magnified to mountains in his mind, and allowed the further expansion of his kingdom to fall by the wayside.
-The third and final incursion occurred in 850 BE, and was the final provocation for the barbarians of Qolor - for the king of the Methlum, his name now lost to time, had stolen the sacred ivory statues from a Karpathi hold.
-So the Karpathi Wars began; an army of barbarians pouring into Arelon to demand the return of what was rightfully theirs.
+The third and final incursion occurred in 850 BE, and was the final provocation for the barbarians of Qolor - for the king of the Methlum, his name now lost to time, had stolen sacred ivory statues from a Karpathi hold.
+The Karpathi finally retaliated, and the Karpathi Wars began; an army of barbarians pouring into Arelon to demand the return of what was rightfully theirs from the wetlanders.

 The wars could have been ended with much less loss of blood, it is said - the Karpathi only demanded the return of the idols and the blood of their taker.
 But the king would not sacrifice himself to the mercy of their spears, and a bloody war ensued that would destroy the budding Methlum kingdom.
 In the aftermath, much of what the Methlum had built was commandeered by their former vassals.
-The half-finished city of Caragoth was retaken by the rebellious tribes of the Carath Valley; and so Caragoth, the City That Came Before, came to be.
+The half-finished city of Caragoth was retaken by the rebellious tribes of the Carath Valley; and so Caragoth, the City That Came Before, was left unfinished and masterless.

-Between 420 and 410 BE, the Arelonian Empire formed on the west coast of Leng.
+Between 830 and 780 BE, the foundations of a great empire were laid on the western coasts of Leng.
 In these early days, the land known as Arelon was home to many warring city-states.
-The aftermath of the Karpathi Wars, 25 years earlier, had reduced the former vassals of the Methlum kingdom to fractious warlords, all vying for a piece of the incredible wealth that the Methlum had accumulated.
+The aftermath of the Karpathi Wars, only a few decades earlier, had reduced the former vassals of the Methlum kingdom to fractious warlords, all vying for a piece of the incredible wealth that the Methlum had accumulated.
 It was a time when wars were fought on the barest of pretenses and cities were burned and sacked.

-Over the past 25 years, the people of Caragoth had taken advantage of the legacy left behind by the Methlum; from their high-walled city, they commanded a kingdom that conquered the neighbouring tribes.
-Caragoth had grown so that new walls were needed, and the Carath opened their doors to the wandering scholars and engineers left landless by the fall of Methlum.
+Over the years following the fall of Methlum, the people of Caragoth had taken advantage of the legacy left behind by their former conquerors; from their high-walled city, they commanded a kingdom that conquered the neighbouring tribes.
+Before land, Caragoth had grown so that new walls were needed, and the Carath opened their doors to the wandering scholars and engineers left landless by the fall of Methlum.

 The finishing of Caragoth heralded a period of conquest by the Carath Kingdom; one in which much of Arelon was brought under their sway.
-With the lands of Arelon conquered; the Carath Kingdom turned its attention to the seas, conquering the shipwright peoples of the island of Dalmar, under the auspices of King Numa - the first king in all of Leng whose name is recorded in the annals of history.
+With the lands of Arelon conquered, the Carath Kingdom turned its attention to the seas, conquering the shipwright peoples of the island of Dalmar under the auspices of King Numa - one of the first kings in all of Leng whose name is recorded in the annals of history.
 With the power of Myrkul the fire-god at his back, Numa razed the ships of the Dalmari and wrested control of their ports and shipbuilders for himself.

 By 780, the Carath Kingdom controlled much of the northwestern coasts of Arelon; and a mere kingdom it was no more.
-With Dalmar conquered and under Arelonian command, King Numa gave himself a foothold into the Sea of Pearls, laying the groundwork for a navy that would cow all of Leng in the years to come.
-As others looked to Arelon with growing wariness, Numa was crowned Emperor Numa I. The compact between him and the priests of Myrkul was complete; legends spread over the coast of Arelon of the god-emperor who calls fire from the heavens, and the practice of deifying Arelon's emperors also came into being.
+With Dalmar conquered and under his command, King Numa gave himself a foothold into the Sea of Pearls, laying the groundwork for a navy that would cow western Leng in the years to come.
+As others looked to him with growing wariness, Numa was crowned Emperor Numa I. The compact between him and the priests of Myrkul was complete; legends spread over the coast of Arelon of the god-emperor who calls fire from the heavens, and the practice of deifying Arelon's emperors also came into being.

 After thirty years of the Arelonian Empire's ruthless expansion, the region of Astinus became part of Arelon.
 Astinus was different from the other regions conquered by the empire in that it was a strong, unified kingdom.
-It presented a strong, united front against the unity of Arelon as was allied with the forces of Agatea, in the south.
+It did not balk against the unity of Arelon and was allied with the forces of Agatea, in the south.
 The Astinians attacked Arelon pre-emptively, while the second emperor, Numa II, was still occupied with building the navy that would become Arelon's crowning glory.

 The Arelonian conquest of Astinus was eventually successful, thanks in most part to their domination of the coasts.
 It was a hard-won victory, however - Numa II had not planned to move on Astinus for years yet.
-The kingdom of Astinus had been a free and just kingdom, and Arelon inherited a rebellious kingdom.
+The kingdom of Astinus had been a free and just kingdom, and Arelon inherited a rebellious vassal filled with resentment.
 This would cause them problems in the future, but in the short term it left Ageatea to the south undefended and ripe for the taking.
 It fell not long after, consolidating imperial control of the entire western coast by 700 BE.

 It was the fifth Arelonian emperor, Titus I, who created the conditions that led to what is now called "The Great Rebellion" that began in 680 BE.
-His life's work was to conquer the Sea of Pearls - a task which, 70 years later, was proving itself much more difficult than the first emperors had foreseen.
+His life's work was to conquer the Sea of Pearls - a task which was proving itself much more difficult than the first emperors had foreseen.
 So far westward were his attentions turned, in fact, that he did not react adequately to the seeds of dissent in his own empire.
 The Great Rebellion did not start in Astinus or Agatea - revolts had sprung up many times, and been quelled each time - but in the capitol city of Caragoth.